Is There Life After Exchange?

 Because all domestic mail programs are forks of Thunderbird and nothing else exists yet.

 The following entities are calendars.
-Migration of calendars automatically by TEGU means is not possible.
-We offer, respectively, an export-import method.
+Calendar migration is not automatically possible with TEGU.
+We offer, accordingly, an export-import method.
 Again, in order to avoid incompatibility options.
 Is coexistence of calendars possible?
 Yes, to a certain extent it is possible.
-That is, if users invite each other to some meetings, then it works well, seamlessly and no one knows where this user is, where he is located, it does not matter.
+That is, if users invite each other to some meetings, then it works well, seamlessly and no one knows where I have a user here, where he is, it does not matter.
 Is it possible to use, for example, shared calendars?
-Well, naturally, no. If your account on TEGU already exists, then, in general, while still on the old mail server, you can use shared calendars that are located on TEGU.
+Well, naturally, no. If your account on TEGU already exists, then, in general, while still on the old mail server, you can use shared calendars that are hosted on TEGU.